-On average, it costs $200 to $300 to replace a windshield without insurance.
-The exact amount you will have to pay to replace your windshield depends on a number of factors including the year, make, model, and trim of your car.
+It costs between $100 and $400 to replace a windshield without insurance.
+The exact amount you will have to pay to replace your windshield will vary based on a number of factors including the year, make, model, and trim of your car.

 Replacing the windshield of a new, luxury vehicle loaded with features could cost twice as much as replacing the glass of an older, economy car.
 The type of glass used is another factor that greatly influences your final price.

 Difference Between OEM and Aftermarket Windshield Replacement Cost

 Aftermarket windshields cost around $100 less than OEM (original equipment manufacturer) glass.
 But AAA warns that using lower-quality parts might be a risk.
 Bargain windshields may create optical distortions that make it harder to drive.

 Another safety concern with aftermarket parts is fit.
 Your windshield helps to support the roof and structure of your car in an accident and plays a critical role in airbag deployment.
 If it doesn’t fit perfectly, you’re less safe in the event of a crash.

 How Much Does it Cost to Repair a Windshield?

 It generally costs between $50 and $150 to repair a cracked windshield, but it could cost less in some cases.
 Usually, the smaller the chip, the cheaper it will be to repair.